jasonliu2050/transiction_fraud/README.md

 Some features were more complexed to handle because they had hidden values making it impossible to determine what exactly they were.

 ### System Pipline

-#### Dataset preprocessing TODO

-1. NaN handling
-2. Feature drop

-#### Feature Engineering TODO
-3. Email domain and datatime handling
-4. dataset merge and propagation
-5. Categorical values to integer convertion
-6. Other feature such as addr and cards handling

 #### Prediction Algorithm